Blog 7: Exploring the Importance of Weather Literacy

 What is Weather Literacy?

 Have you ever seen a video of an individual or group of people outdoors, hair standing straight up from their head— charged with electricity, and they have seemingly no idea of the impending danger of a lightning strike?
 Have you ever known a friend or family member who was blissfully unaware of the difference between a tornado watch and warning?
 Perhaps you are one of those people yourself.
 There's absolutely nothing wrong with being uninformed.
-After all, basic weather safety isn't taught in schools.
+After all, weather safety isn't frequently taught in schools.

-But critically, weather awareness isn't and shouldn't be just for enthusiasts and experts.
+Weather awareness isn't and shouldn't be just for enthusiasts and experts.
 To be weather literate doesn't mean to be an expert on atmospheric science and all its phenomena.
 Weather literacy and awareness are learned skills— it includes having basic knowledge on weather traits and characteristics that empowers us to make better, more informed decisions on our own safety.
 Life-altering weather happens constantly, whether or not we see or are part of it.
 While not every storm impacts us directly, it only takes one to alter our life path.
 It's up to us how equipped and prepared we are to take that storm on.
 If we want to address risk mitigation in the weather enterprise, address why dozens of lives are still lost every year to storms, then we must address the glaring lack of weather literacy.

 So that brings us to the question, why is weather literacy and awareness so important?
 Surely the general public is somewhat weather aware, right?
 A 2020 research article in the AMS Journal by Christopher Nunley and Kathleen Sherman-Morris explores the relationship between risk communication and decision-making within the context of severe weather.
 Throughout the considerations of the research, comparisons are made between the general public's self-perceived weather knowledge, and their actual understanding of it.
 When applying the Dunning-Kruger Effect (DKE) to the context of weather literacy, we can begin to understand that the general public often conflates their own understanding of weather knowledge, even when they might not fully understand— an element that is readily explored in the 2020 publication.